 Acknowledge that you are disadvantaged or advantaged

 We like to believe that society is based on meritocracy and that resources are fairly distributed.
 But often times, we lack the empathy to recognize someone else’s disadvantaged situation.
 For two student with the almost same grades.
 A has to work part-time to support his family, while B does not.
 Who will be admitted into university?
-The rules point to the person with the higher grade.
+The answer would be the person with the higher grade.
 But these rigid rules fail to acknowledge the differences in their social capital and circumstance.
 A few professors in my university have said that they would be willing to bend the rules for the disadvantaged student.
 But these cases rarely happens in reality.

 Make full use of any help and support to climb the social hierarchy.
 Welfare supports, educational bursaries, scholarships, charities, anything!
 You can’t be afraid to seek help when you are in a disadvantageous position.
 If you were born with a silver spoon in your mouth, count yourself lucky and please help others that are less fortunate.
+Anyway this post is inspired by the video above, which got me thinking about privilege.

 Be content with what you have